FHA Loan Limits for Purchases and Refinances in 2025

-To be clear, these limits cap the amount you can borrow, not the price of the home.
-With a big enough down payment, you could buy a $10 million property using an FHA loan.
+To be clear, these limits cap the borrowing amount, not the home price.
+With a large enough down payment, you could buy a $10 million property using an FHA loan.

 Highlights: